Free Speech Coalition

-The Free Speech Coalition (FSC) is a non-profit trade association of the pornography and adult entertainment industry in the United States.
+The Free Speech Coalition (FSC) is a non-profit trade association of the sex industry in the United States.
 Founded in 1991, it opposes the passage and enforcement of obscenity laws and many censorship laws (with the exception of "anti-piracy" laws).

-History
+Background

 Prior to the establishment of a private right to own pornographic material in Stanley v.
 Georgia in 1969, adult film producers and sex toy manufacturers had limited ability to organize.
 The first truly national group to emerge was the Adult Film Association of America (AFAA), an association of approximately 100 film producers, exhibitors, and distributors.
 The AFAA hired attorneys and created a legal kit that could be used by those facing censorship.
 With the advent of inexpensive home videos, the AFAA became the Adult Film and Video Association of America (AFVAA).

 In 1987, adult film producer Hal Freeman was charged with pandering.
 In People v.
 Freeman, prosecutors argued that paying performers to have sex in an adult film was an act of prostitution.
-The case went to the US Supreme Court where the 1989 Freeman decision effectively legalized adult film production in California.
+The case went to the California Supreme Court where the 1989 Freeman decision effectively legalized adult film production in California.
 Despite the ruling, law enforcement began aggressively targeting adult theaters and video stores for selling adult material.
 In 1990, the City of Los Angeles used zoning ordinances to try and shut down nearly a hundred adult video theaters and shops in the Hollywood area.

 Following the recommendations of the Meese Commission, the Bush administration began attacking both small distributors and major manufacturers of adult video with sting operations.
 Between March 1990 and June 1991, the US Department of Justice and the Los Angeles police raided 40 adult film companies in Los Angeles.
-While pornography production was no longer illegal in California, producers could still be charged with the federal crime of interstate sale of obscene material and tried in more conservative areas.
+While pornography production was no longer illegal in California, producers could still be charged with the federal crime of interstate sale of obscene material and tried in more conservative states.